 Reverse-cycle air conditioners are a year-round solution.
 By upgrading your unit, you’ll get the latest in heating and cooling and see ongoing energy savings.*www.yourhome.gov.au

-Hot water accounts for about 23% of a household energy bill.^
+For the average Australian household, hot water heating accounts for about 23% of your energy bill.^

 - Reduce the temperate setting of your hot water system to 60°C to save up to 10% on water heating.
 If you have an instantaneous system, check that your thermostat is set no higher than 50°C.

 - Insulate hot water tanks and pipes to limit heat loss.

 - Regularly check your hot water system to ensure there aren’t any leaks.

 - If your hot water system is 10 or more years old, you may want to consider upgrading to an energy-efficient electric water heater.

 - Ensure that you get the right system for the number of people in your home and position it near where you use the most hot water.